daos-stack/google-cloud-daos/docs/pre-deploy.md

     Max size 375GB
     Quota Needed for 1 server: 16disks * 375GB = 6TB

-So for the 4 server and 4 client examples in this repo you will need the following quotas
+So for the 4 server, 16 client examples in this repo you will need the following quotas

 ```
 Service             Quota                     Limit  Description
 ------------------  ------------------------- ------ ------------------------------------------------------------------
-Compute Engine API  C2 CPUs                   64     4 client instances * 16 = 64
+Compute Engine API  C2 CPUs                   256     16 client instances * 16 = 64
 Compute Engine API  N2 CPUs                   144    4 servers instances * 36 = 144
 Compute Engine API  Persistent Disk SSD (GB)  160GB  (4 client instances * 20GB) + (4 server instances * 20GB) = 160GB
 Compute Engine API  Local SSD (GB)            24TB   4 servers * (16 * 375GB disks) = 24TB
 ```

-If your quotas do not at least have these minimum limits you will need to [request an increase](https://cloud.google.com/compute/quotas#requesting_additional_quota).
+If your quotas do not have these minimum limits, you will need to [request an increase](https://cloud.google.com/compute/quotas#requesting_additional_quota) in order to deploy the examples in this repository.

 To view your current quotas you can go to https://console.cloud.google.com/iam-admin/quotas